-This site is part of the Amazon Associates program, and as such, this article contains links that give us a small compensation for any purchases you make, at no additional cost to you.
+This site is part of various affiliate programs.
+Links may give us a small compensation for any purchases you make, at no additional cost to you.
 Please read the disclaimer policy for full details.

-If you’re in a hurry and don’t have time to read the entire article, then the best pen tablet for Photoshop is the Wacom Intuos Pro.When I first started editing photos in Photoshop, I used a mouse on my desktop and laptop for everything, from drawing complex masks to painting contrast into the sky.
-It worked, but it was difficult to do accurately and caused a whole load of hassle.
 It took me some time to make the leap and go from using a mouse to using a graphics tablet for photo editing, but once I switched to a Photoshop tablet, I have never looked back.

-If you are wanting to know, are drawing tablets good for photo editing, the answer is definitely yes.
+If you are wanting to know, are drawing tablets good for photo editing, then the answer is definitely yes.

 This list includes the best Wacom tablet for editing, which are drawing tablets without screens, and the best graphics tablet with screen, which are much closer to photo editing tablets like iPads.
-You may also know both of these as pen tablets for Photoshop, or as Photoshop drawing pads.

 Table of Contents